ChangLabUcsf/ndx-electrical-stim/README.md

-# ndx-current-stim Extension for NWB:N
+# ndx-electrical-stim Extension for NWB:N